M1saka10010/lightsail-change-ip/readme.md

 region = "ap-southeast-1" # Your region
-awsName = "awsName" # Your aws name ipName = "ipName" # Your static ip name
+awsName = "awsName" # Your aws name ipName = "ipName" # Your static ip name serverName = "serverName" # Your server name port = 443 # Your server port
 ```

 6. Run the script